konmik/Phlux/README.md

 ![Data Flow](https://raw.githubusercontent.com/konmik/Phlux/resources/doc/data_flow.png)

 This schema represents the Phlux data flow.
-Whenever an action occurs (be it a background task completion or an UI event) it applies to *State* and then *View* should automatically be updated from the new *State* instance.
+Whenever an action occurs (be it a background task completion or a UI event) it applies to *State* and then *View* should automatically be updated from the new *State* instance.

 When the application needs to update a view it should ask Phlux to `apply()` a function to the corresponding state.